 This is an instructable of how to make an 3/4 scale, 1/2 depth Tardis Bookshelf.
 It is modeled after the 10th Doctors Tardis from the British BBC America and BBC show "Doctor Who".
-It was a graduation present for my sister and took my parents and me about a month to build.
+It was a graduation present for my sister and took my parents and me about one month and $550-$650 to build.

 The main system lights up about 5 meters of LED light strips and powers a speaker which plays audio.
 There are lights in the "Police Public Call Box" sign, top light, inside the main box, and inside the small shelves built into the door.
 The overall size is about 6' tall and 1 3/4' deep.

 Here's the list of parts I used:

 2 - 2"x4"x 6'

 2 - 3/4"x 4'x 8' Sheets of plywood (AB or AC (depends on the wood grain you want to see and how much money you have))

 1 - 1/2"x 4'x 8' Sheet of plywood (AB or AC (depends on the wood grain you want to see and how much money you have))

 8 - 1/2"x 3"x 6' Pieces of lumber (or something that can be made to that size of wood (eg. 1/2 Plywood))